Cost to Build a Garage

 - Security — You may also wish to call upon a security firm to assess your need for additional lighting and motion sensors, secure lock fittings, or to install CCTV.

-- Enjoying Your Garage — Whether it's to keep your transport safe, add extra storage space, or spend some quality time relaxing or doing the things you love, it's time to make the most of your new extension.
+- Enjoying Your Garage — Whether it's to keep your transport safe, add extra storage space, or spend some quality time relaxing or doing the things you love, it's time to make the most of your new space.

 Most outbuildings are considered to be permitted development, so they do not need planning permission, but this is subject to a number of limits and conditions: